Citizen Charter of the Bank

 - Display interest rates for various deposit schemes from time to time.

-- Notify change in interest rates on advances.
+- Notify change in interest rates on advances through our website.

 - Display of Service Charges on issue of Demand Drafts, Pay Orders, Duplicate Drafts, Cancellation of Drafts, Collection of Documents, etc.